 - Families and relationships: The mother, who else?

 - Animals: The little and cut critters.
 Or the big ones doing cute things.

 Toxic creative warning: While using traditional imagery, avoid all clichés like “cheap stock photos, here.”
-If you can’t afford an interesting visual, enhance or crop the image to get a fresher look.
+If you can’t afford an interesting visual, enhance or crop the image for a fresher look.

 Creative tip: Music, like love, could be expensive.
 But that’s not a problem for MegaMobile and BigBank.
-It could be challenging for majority of the clients.
-It opens up interesting creative development opportunities.
+It could be challenging for the majority of the clients.
+It opens up attractive creative development opportunities.

 You may, for instance, collaborate with local musicians.
 If you have talent, you can express that with a small investment in software or hardware.
 Sponsor a musical talent hunt and open up to all within the community or company.